Rush Limbaugh on the cutting edge of societal evolution on the most listened to radio talk show in America.

 We know exactly what they do.

-We know how they do it, we know what their intentions are, and we know pretty much everything about them.
+We know what their intentions are, and we know pretty much everything about them.

 We're not dealing with nation states at this point.

-We're concerned with Al Qaeda and the Taliban, Al Qaeda's allies.
+We're concerned with Al-Qaeda and the Taliban, Al-Qaeda's allies.

 So when you have a non-state sector, a shadowy operation like Al-Qaeda, our goal is to make sure they can't attack the United States.

-It was the it was the foreign minister.
+It was the foreign minister.

 But what was so bad about that?